Home Collections List of Top Money Market Mutual Funds in India (2026)

-Best Money Market Mutual Funds in India (2025)
+List of Top Money Market Mutual Funds in India (2026)

 Money market funds in India have become a staple investment avenue in the financial market.
-These funds invest in short-term debt instruments such as commercial paper, treasury bills, and certificates of deposit, providing a steady stream of money market fund returns while maintaining a high level of liquidity.
-With their reputation for stability and minimal risk, money market funds have become a popular choice for investors seeking to optimise their short-term investments.
+Money market funds invest in short-term debt instruments such as commercial paper, treasury bills, and certificates of deposit, providing a steady stream of money market fund returns while maintaining high liquidity.

-In this blog, we will explore the best money market funds in India and learn more about their features, benefits, risks, the meaning of Indian money market funds and how to invest in money market in India.
+In this blog, we will explore the best money market funds in India, learn about their features, benefits, and risks, and understand what Indian money market funds are and how to invest in them.

 Top Money Market Funds In India Based on AUM